Teng-Shih-Wei/rst_demo/doc/index.rst

 Before flashing, we have to download and set up ICEman.
 You can download it from `AWS development tools`_.
 To set up ICEman, please refer `set up ICEman`_.

-If you program is built for executing in place, you need download the package `amazon-freertos`_, and use burner in "<amazon-freertos>/vendors/andes/tools/" folder.
+If your program is built for executing in place, you need download the package `amazon-freertos`_, and use burner in "<amazon-freertos>/vendors/andes/tools/" folder.